Active duty US service members, veterans, and military spouses

 Almost 50 percent of World War II veterans and 40 percent of Korean War veterans owned or operated their own companies, according to Syracuse University.
 Today, just 4.5 percent of the more than 3.6 million men and women who have served in the U.S. armed forces since September 11, 2001, have launched their own businesses.

-We seek to raise that figure through our Veterans Entrepreneurship Training (VET) program.
-Local entrepreneurs, industry leaders, and our team offer a curriculum that features a capstone project, hands-on experiential learning, and mentorship.
+We seek to raise that figure through the Veterans Entrepreneurship Training (VET) program.
+NYC-centric entrepreneurs, industry leaders, and our team at the Veterans Future Lab offer a curriculum that features a capstone project, hands-on experiential learning, and mentorship.
 You’ll graduate able to leverage learned entrepreneurial skills into new ventures and career opportunities.
+Graduates of VET-I are eligible to enroll in an upcoming Veterans Entrepreneurship Training - Level II (VET-II) program.

 The program is split into three parts: